Small Saves: Overview

 The strip takes place in a small, unnamed northeast US town.
 Small Saves is about nine years old and plays goaltender for a team of children competing against other children's teams.

 Small Saves always wears his game jersey and his goaltending helmet, even when sleeping.
 When not in a game, though, he wears his helmet tipped back on his head.
-He wears #1, the traditional goalie jersey number.
+The inspiration for this was an actual goaltender in the South Florida Hockey League, Anthony Citarella, did this regularly when not playing hockey.
+Small Saves wears #1, the traditional goalie jersey number.
 Small Saves is very talented at his position but when he has a bad game, or loses a game, he does so in spectacular fashion.
 He often instigates dressing room pizza fights among his teammates, much to the consternation of his coaches and league officials.
 His family is proud of Small Saves and he is friendly with his teammates and members of opposing teams alike.
 He is also very proud of his equipment, hosting parties at his home when a new piece of equipment arrives.
 His equipment is always pictured as retro, leather-and-wood equipment, tan-brown in color.
 His mask is plain, undecorated white.
 He has no doubts about his future vocation: Hall of Fame professional goaltender.